tpinotti/Pompeya/ybyra/SNPindex/README.md

-The files is this directory list relevant Y-SNPs downloaded from ISOGG on Apr16-2020, from filtered ISOGG raw data belonging to haplogroup A (https://ybrowse.org/gbrowse2/gff/) or from D'Atanasio et al. 2018 (doi:10.1186/s13059-018-1393-5).
+The files in this directory list relevant Y-SNPs downloaded from ISOGG on Apr16-2020, from filtered ISOGG raw data belonging to haplogroup A (https://ybrowse.org/gbrowse2/gff/) or from D'Atanasio et al. 2018 (doi:10.1186/s13059-018-1393-5).
 Files need to be indexed using "angsd sites index" before running.

 ## **SNPindex_all-10Mb.angsd**